CORPORATE SECURITY POLICY

 c) Guarantee the protection of the professionals of the companies of the Group, both in their workplace and in their professional travel.

-d) Ensure sufficient protection of information, as well as the control and information technology and communication systems of the Group, pursuant to the provisions of the Cybersecurity Risk Policy.
+d) Ensure sufficient protection of information, as well as the control, information technology and communication systems of the Group, pursuant to the provisions of the Cybersecurity Risk Policy.

 e) Have procedures and tools that allow for actively fighting against fraud and against attacks on the brand and reputation of the Group and its professionals.

-f) Guarantee the right to protection of personal data for all natural persons who establish relations with the companies belonging to the Group, ensuring respect for the rights to reputation and to privacy, in accordance with the provisions of the Personal Data Protection Policy.
+f) Guarantee the right to the protection of personal data for all natural persons who establish relations with the companies belonging to the Group, ensuring respect for the rights to reputation and to privacy in the processing of the various categories of personal data, in accordance with the provisions of the Personal Data Protection Policy.

 g) Implement security measures based on efficiency standards and that contribute to the normal course of the Group's business activities.